 The Black Pearl Network grew out of an approach to the Uniting Church of Australia by the Gereja Kristin Injili Di Tanah Papua (GKI TP) in 2008.
 At about the same time, the All Saints Floreat Uniting Church in Western Australia was having a long, hard look at itself and planning to investigate how it could assist those in need outside its own western suburbs boundaries.

-By coincidence, John Barr (Uniting World representative in the Asia Pacific Region) and Carey Enright were visiting the church in WA at that time and spoke to the Floreat congregation about the situation in Papua, highlighting the political situation and prevalence of human rights abuses arising from the conflict resulting from what many Papuans saw as the “colonisation” of their land by Indonesia.
+By coincidence, a Uniting World representative in the Asia Pacific Region was visiting the church in WA at that time and spoke to the Floreat congregation about the situation in Papua, highlighting the political situation and prevalence of human rights abuses arising from the conflict resulting from what many Papuans saw as the “colonisation” of their land by Indonesia.

 The leader of the Mission and Outreach Taskforce at Floreat church, Richard Smith, followed up by organising an exposure trip to Papua by several members of the congregation.